malariagen/fits/documentation/processes.md

 A lot of metadata has been imported from Solaris, mainly sample-related information such as Oxford codes and Alfresco study associations.
 Much of that information came from the `vw_vrpipe` view, which is considered the "truth set" for many samples and file-to-sample associations, as well as sample-study mappings.
 Species (`study_group`) and pre-Alfresco project names (`project_code`) have also been imported from there.
 Some data was also imported from `vw_sample2lane`, though `vw_vrpipe` would have had priority, in case of conflict.
-Documenting the source of specific information in FITS can be done over time.
+Documenting the source of specific information in FITS can, and should, be done over time.

+## Updates

+### Regular updates
+Data from MLWH, iRODs/baton, and Subtrack is inported automatically on a daily basis.

+### Data correction
+If incorrect data has been entered into the systems providing the data for regular updates, this should be flagged with the person in charge of maintaining FITS data, to correct the data if/when it enters FITS.